-The physical education department has implemented personal fitness and maximum rigorous activity as department goals in order to encourage lifetime fitness.
-The forty minute period is designed to be meaningful and to allow each student to show and see their individual improvement.
-The department has also implemented and highlighted mental health awareness throughout the instruction.
+During the past several years the physical education department has implemented personal fitness and maximum rigorous activity as department goals in order to encourage lifetime fitness.
+The forty-minute period is designed to be meaningful and to allow each student to show and see their individual improvement.
+We have also implemented and highlighted mental health awareness throughout the instruction.

-B. Required Instruction
+D. Required Instruction